-Mr Chairperson, the international community should do whatever possible to prevent the reemergence of chemical weapons and their use by anyone, anywhere, at any time and under any circumstances.
-Poland keeps underlying this in the discussions at the OPCW, but also in the United Nations General Assembly resolution on the implementation of the Convention that we prepare every year.
-Since many years the resolution has been making an important contribution to promoting implementation of the Convention and supporting further strengthening of the chemical non-proliferation regime.
-We are pleased that this year the support for the resolution in the United Nations General Assembly First Committee was higher than in previous years (with 156 votes in support) and hope for a good result in the vote of the General Assembly at the beginning of December.
+The international community should do whatever possible to prevent reemergence of chemical weapons and their use by anyone, anywhere, at any time and under any circumstances.
+Poland keeps underlying this in the discussions at the OPCW, but also in the UNGA resolution on the CWC implementation that we prepare every year.
+Since many years the resolution has been making an important contribution to promoting implementation of the convention and supporting further strengthening of the chemical non-proliferation regime.
+We are pleased that this year the support for the resolution in the UNGA First Committee was higher than in previous years (with 156 votes in support) and hope for a good result in the vote of the UNGA at the beginning of December.
 The overwhelming support for the resolution is a clear indication that the international community is not indifferent to threats and challenges related to the use of chemical weapons.
-It also sends the message of a strong and unwavering support for the efforts of the OPCW Director-General and the Technical Secretariat.
+It also sends the message of a strong and unwavering support for the efforts of the OPCW Director General and the Technical Secretariat.
 I would like to express my confidence, that the members of the OPCW will widely support the resolution during voting in December this year.

-I kindly ask you to consider this statement as an official document of the Twenty-Seventh Session of the Conference of the States Parties and post it on the OPCW external server and public website.
+I would kindly ask you to consider this statement as an official document of the Twenty-Seventh Session of the Conference of the States Parties and post it on the OPCW external server and public website.